Multiplicative Reweighting for Robust Neural Network Optimization: Theoretical Analysis

 \cref{theorem:linear} proof relies on \cref{lemma:bounded_p} below, which lower bounds the probability of clean examples.
-Ideally, in our 1D setting, a single clean label is enough for learning the optimal $\theta^\star$ with LS.
-Yet, the noise causes the learner to deviate from this solution.
-MR mitigates this problem, it assigns higher weights to clean data (as the lemma shows), which leads to a solution that is closer to the optimal one. \begin{lemma} For any $t\in [T]$, $\forall i \notin I_{cr}$ it holds that $p_{t,i} \geq ((1-\sigma)N + \sigma N \exp (-\eta \epsilon^2 \Delta t))^{-1}$. \end{lemma} The lemma essentially states that the probability assigned to each clean example is increasing over time and goes to $((1-\sigma)N)^{-1}$ and the sum of all clean probabilities goes to $1$.
-We now show how this lemma yields that the error in each iteration can be bounded with term that is decreasing over time.
+Ideally, in our 1d setting, a single clean label is enough for learning the optimal $\theta^\star$ with LS.
+Yet, the noise causes deviation from this solution.
+MR mitigates this problem, it assigns higher weights to clean data (as the lemma shows), which leads to a solution that is closer to the optimal one. \begin{lemma} For any $t\in [T]$, $\forall i \notin I_{cr}$ it holds that $p_{t,i} \geq ((1-\sigma)N + \sigma N \exp (-\eta \epsilon^2 \Delta t))^{-1}$. \end{lemma} The lemma essentially states that the probability assigned to each clean example is increasing over time and goes to $((1-\sigma)N)^{-1}$ and the sum of all clean probabilities goes to $1$. { To demonstrate the effect of MR, we observe that after the first update of the learned parameter, the majority of clean examples drive the update toward reducing their losses.
+This effect intensifies over time, further reinforcing the focus on clean examples. } We now show how this lemma yields that the error in each iteration can be bounded with term decreasing over time.
 Since $\theta_t=\bs{x P_t}(\bs{y} + \bs{\epsilon})$, as we have seen above, we have that the true loss at time $t$ for $1 \leq i \leq N$ obeys

-Note that the sum of corrupted probabilities $\sum_{j\in I_{cr}} p_{t,j}$ decreases over time since the probabilities for each non-corrupted example increases (and the total sum of probabilities equals 1).
-Thus, $\sum_{i\in I_{cr}} p_{t,i}$ becomes closer to $0$, and since the loss with respect to the true labels obeys $L(\theta_t) \rightarrow 0$, we also converge to $0$ loss solution.
+\cref{lemma:bounded_p} yields that the sum of corrupted probabilities $\sum_{j\in I_{cr}} p_{t,j}$ decreases over time since the probabilities for each clean example increases (the sum of probabilities equals 1).
+Thus, the corrupted sum becomes closer to $0$, which yields that the loss with respect to the true labels obeys $L(\theta_t) \rightarrow 0$, and we converge to $0$ loss solution.

 Note that the loss of the noisy LS solution with $\yT$ is $\frac{1}{2} \big(\sum_{j\in I_{cr}} x_j \epsilon_j\big)^2$.
-This implies that in many case (e.g., label flipping), the LS solution yields a constant positive loss while our reweighting method results in a zero loss solution.
+This implies that in many cases (e.g., label flipping), the LS solution yields a constant positive loss while our reweighting method results in a zero loss solution.
+When the corruption ratio approaches $\frac{1}{2}$ then more optimization steps are required to achieve low loss.